intarchboard/draft-iab-bias-workshop-report/draft-iab-bias-workshop-report.md

 These three reports discuss very different aspects of current inequalities in Internet access in various parts of the world: service provision, availability, and economic costs.
 Notably, the reports discuss trends that exacerbate the digital divide beyond the question of connectivity or whether users have access to the Internet, potentially bringing concrete ways that the IETF community can address digital inclusion within its remit.

 Discussants noted that while there are some interesting aspects to the problem of the digital divide, such as measurements and frameworks, most of the work is getting this work to the right people at the policy layer so there is an importance of communicating this technical evidence to the right people.
-The IETF's role could be to build consensus on what the proper solutions presented to decision makers that put research and measurement not only in context but also in a consensus-driven solution space.
+The IETF's role could be to build consensus on the proper solutions presented to decision-makers that put research and measurement not only in context but also in a consensus-driven solution space.
 Another method to better communicate this research is by telling stories of end users in more relatable and relevant terms, which is often a challenge for the technical level and a role for more diverse stakeholders at the more local level.

 ## Session 3: Censorship - Reports and Circumvention